 Next, read the warning message of Rufus and then click OK.

-Now, Rufus will take some time depends upon your computer speed.
+Now, Rufus will take some time, depending on your computer speed.
 When done, you will see the Ready status message turns green.

 Now your bootable Windows 11 USB drive is ready to use.